 Behavioral Interventions In The Workplace: Techniques For Improving Performance

-Behavioral interventions succeed within this type of climate, making them a treasure trove for mixing and matching new ideas into your business.
+Behavioral interventions succeed in this climate, making them a treasure trove for incorporating new ideas into your business.

 As a general guide, behavioral interventions refer to strategies and techniques used to modify or change behavior in a workplace setting.
-And, they involve the application of basic behavioral principles to improve workplace performance and safety.
+They involve the application of basic behavioral principles to improve workplace performance and safety.

 Behavioral intervention – The purposeful implementation of techniques and strategies to modify or eliminate unwanted or unsafe behaviors in the workplace.

-Antecedent strategies – Methods that seek to prevent problem behaviors before they occur.
+Antecedent strategies – Methods that seek to prevent problem behaviors and discover personality style issues before they occur.

-Consequence strategies – Methods that seek to modify behaviors by managing their consequences.
+Consequence strategies – Methods that seek to modify behavior styles by managing their consequences.

 Background on Behavioral Interventions in the Workplace